Shots In The Dark

 Arianna Dragged Through the Blog

-Arianna Huffington has caved in her fight with George Clooney, after Arianna compiled a bunch of quotes Clooney gave at various times, cobbled them together, posted the result on her website and claimed that Clooney had blogged for
+Arianna Huffington has caved in her fight with George Clooney, after Arianna compiled a bunch of quotes Clooney gave at various times, cobbled them together, posted the result on her website and claimed that Clooney had blogged for the Huffington Post.

 I'm tempted to say that this is a story about a new kind of journalism ethics, having to do with the rules of the blogosphere, but that wouldn't really be true...every journalist knows that you can't press together public statements like plywood and call them a quote.